-(NEW) (3) Any release required to be reported pursuant to the release reporting regulations shall be considered to have been discovered pursuant to section 22a-134rr of the Connecticut General
+(3) Any release required to be reported pursuant to the release reporting regulations shall be considered to have been discovered pursuant to section 22a-134rr of the Connecticut General Statutes and shall be an emergent reportable release subject to the release based cleanup regulations, as such terms are defined at section 22a-134tt-1 of the Regulations of Connecticut

-Statutes and shall be an emergent reportable release subject to the release-based cleanup regulations, as such terms are defined in section 22a-134tt-1(a) of the Regulations of Connecticut State Agencies, including the requirement to perform immediate action pursuant to section 22a-134tt-5 of the Regulations of Connecticut State Agencies.
+State Agencies, including the requirement to perform immediate action pursuant to section 22a-134tt-5 of the Regulations of Connecticut State Agencies.

 Sec.
-5. Sections 22a-133q-1 to 22a-133q-7, inclusive, of the Regulations of Connecticut State Agencies are amended to read as follows:
+5. Sections 22a-133q-1 to 22a-133q-9 and sections 22a-1343-App1 and 22a-133-App2 are amended to read as follows: